Churk-Ben/JuFireX-v3/backend/migrations/README.md

-This directory is managed by Flask-Migrate.
+# This directory is managed by Flask-Migrate

 Run `flask db init`, `flask db migrate`, and `flask db upgrade` after configuring the app.